Success After Graduation

 More: Connecting His RWU Experience to a Career in Politics

 In addition to small class sizes and making connections with expert faculty, SSNS students enjoy top-notch facilities and research tools.

 - The Marine and Natural Sciences building contains state-of-the-art laboratories, including an open seawater lab.
 With saltwater drawn straight from the bay, our shellfish hatchery and tropical fish aquaculture facility provide opportunities to pioneer research and technology development alongside faculty members.

 - The Center for Economic and Environmental Development conducts research that promotes the environmentally sustainable development of marine and maritime industries in Rhode Island.
 Its facilities include a Wet Lab, Shellfish Hatchery, Dockside Aquaculture, and Aquatic Diagnostic Lab.

-- With an NSF grant, RWU obtained a 30-foot research vessel outfitted for coastal research with cutting-edge sampling, safety and navigation equipment.
+- RWU launches a 30-foot vessel outfitted for coastal research out onto Mount Hope Bay and waters beyond every week of the year.
 Our new experiential learning research vessel (InVinceble Spirit) allows an entire class to be on board in the bay and directly experience our coastal ecosystem dynamics.